Money Calculator

 Loan prepayment

 Guaranteed return equal to loan rate.
-Reduces both financial liability and psychological stress.
+Reduces financial liability, shortens tenure, and provides psychological relief from debt.

 30–40%